dhairyap99/Django/README.md

 ### Overview

-A simple webpage built using Django framework that displays data on the webpage dynamically from postgres database and has registration, login, logout and necessary authentication fields.
+A simple webpage built using Django framework that displays data on the webpage dynamically from postgres database and has registration, login, logout (all using the same database) with necessary authentication approvals.

 ### *Edits:*